Black Tiger (video game): Gameplay

 The game is presented in a side-scrolling format, with eight-way scrolling (like Bionic Commando).
 The player controls the barbarian hero to navigate through eight levels infested with enemies and destroying the levels bosses.
 The player can find a number of "wise men" who give rewards when rescued.
-Though the wise man rewards often consist of self-evident "advice", most come in the form of "Zenny coins", currency that allows the player to buy various items, such as an upgrade to their weapons and armour, keys for treasure chests, and anti-poisoning potions.
-Hidden special items that reveal coins, grant upgraded armour, full vitality, extra lives, extra time, or simply bonus points may be found by attacking certain walls.
+Though the wise man rewards often consist of self-evident "advice", most come in the form of "Zenny coins", currency that allows the player to buy various items, such as an upgrade to their weapons and armor, keys for treasure chests, and anti-poisoning potions.
+Hidden special items that reveal coins, grant upgraded armor, full vitality, extra lives, extra time, or simply bonus points may be found by attacking certain walls.
 The player's vitality bar will also increase up to four times as a reward for reaching score benchmarks.
 The player can also find hidden dungeons in the level for extra points and items.

 The Japanese version has a few changes that makes it more challenging than its American counterpart: